igwgames/nes-starter-kit/guide/section_2/changing_the_world.md

 #### Tiled extension

 I have developed a Tiled extension to make editing maps a bit easier.
 Its main function is to tell you when you mix up the tile and sprite layers.
-It does this by showing a little warning in the lower left:
+It does this by showing a little warning in the lower left when you save:

 ![Error Messages](../images/tiled_error_preview.png)